What are Docker Containers?

 Once deployed, tools such as Prometheus are well suited to docker container monitoring and alerting, but this can be plugged into existing monitoring systems as well.

 FP Complete has implemented this kind of DevOps workflow, and significantly more complex ones, for many clients and would love to count you among them!
-See our Devops Services page.
+Contact us about our Devops Services page.

 For more information, see How to secure the container lifecycle and Containerizing a legacy application: an overview.